Visa and residency permit applications may be processed only by Austrian immigration authorities (MA 35).

 Important: Please make sure you know exactly how many days are left in your visa-free stay or on your Schengen short-stay visa.
 Those who overstay may find it hard to receive a visa or residence permit in the future.
 Use this online calculator to determine the number of remaining days allowed in the Schengen territories.

-You can find the address of Austrian embassies in each country or region on this webpage.
+Find the address of Austrian embassies in each country or region. .

-For those who wish to apply at the immigration office in Vienna, please see the address and office hours of the MA35 central office in Vienna on this webpage: Magistratsabteilung (MA) 35 Wien
+For those who wish to apply at the immigration office in Vienna, please see the address and office hours of the MA35 central office in Vienna at Magistratsabteilung (MA) 35 Wien.

 Please always refer to this government webpage for the most up-to-date information.

-- Proof of sufficient means of subsistence in Austria (e.g. scholarship, bank deposits, bank account statements, proof of regular payments made to a bank account fully accessible from Austria).
-Prescribed minimum amounts (excluding accommodation costs and tuition fees): persons under 24 years of age must prove a monthly income of EUR 552.53 (one year: EUR 6630.36); persons over 24 years of age must prove a monthly income of at least EUR 1000.48 (one year: EUR 12005.76).
+- Proof of sufficient means of subsistence in Austria (e.g., scholarship, bank deposits, bank account statements, proof of regular payments made to a bank account fully accessible from Austria).
+Prescribed minimum amounts (excluding accommodation costs and tuition fees): persons under 24 years of age must prove an income of EUR 569.11 per month = EUR 6829.32 for 1 year; persons over 24 years of age must prove an income of at least EUR 1030.49 per month = EUR 12365.88 for 1 year.

 - Proof of source of funds (for example: certificate of employment with salary information, pay slips, loan confirmation from a bank, financial aid or scholarship confirmation).
 If your parents or relatives are funding your studies, please submit their employment documents with salary information.